 * Business leaders complain over delays and red tape

-CARACAS Jan 31 (Reuters) - Venezuela's government unveiled moves on Thursday to streamline access to dollars for a private sector that frequently complains of shortages of hard currency to buy imports, which business leaders say are hurting the economy.
+CARACAS, Jan 31 Venezuela's government on Thursday introduced measures to streamline access to dollars for a private sector that frequently complains of shortages of hard currency to buy imports, which business leaders say hurts the economy.

-The new measure scraps a requirement that businesses certify that goods they seek to import cannot be produced in Venezuela, or that there is a shortage of them in the country.
+The new measure, which takes immediate effect, scraps a requirement of businesses to certify that goods they seek to import cannot be produced in Venezuela, or that there is a shortage of them in the country.
 The paperwork needed proved hard to obtain for many importers.

 Business leaders say they sometimes have to wait up to six months for dollars in Venezuela, which enforces a particularly complex multi-tiered currency control system, and it was not immediately clear how much impact the new rules would have.

-A long list of items approved under the mew system was published in the Gazette on Thursday, ranging from seeds and livestock to tractors and components to produce medicines.
+A long list of items approved under the new system was published in the Gazette on Thursday, ranging from seeds and livestock to tractors and components to produce medicines.

 The main announcement since then was on Monday, when the government said it was changing the structure of its windfall taxes on crude production so that state oil company PDVSA could provide the central bank with an extra $3 billion this year.

-Analysts said that would let the central bank sell more dollars to businesses and individuals through its SITME auction system.
+Analysts said that would let the central bank sell more dollars to businesses and individuals.
 In 2003, Venezuela imposed capital controls, which over the years have increasingly restricted access to dollars.

-Venezuelan business leaders complain about growing economic imbalances that they say have been caused by insecurity, bad policies and uncertainty over the president's prolonged absence.
+Fedecamaras complained this month about growing economic imbalances that it said had been caused by insecurity, bad policies and uncertainty over the president's prolonged absence.